varshini2305/nft_rarity_ranking/README.md

 ##### Output data - nfts_df.pkl, - nfdf.columns = collection_slug', 'nft_id', 'rank', 'rarityScore', 'image', 'traits'

-##### nfts_data_latest.pkl - contains latest status of rarity meta for 364500 NFTs, as the script takes a few more hours to fetch for all ~45L unique NFTs from all the given collections.
+##### nfts_data_latest.pkl - contains latest status of rarity meta for 364500 NFTs, interim data can be found here, as the script takes a few more hours to fetch for all ~45L unique NFTs from all the given collections.

 Example record -